Kewsito/tierra-cuyana-ecommerce/README.md

 "# tierra-cuyana-ecommerce"
 ## English

 Welcome to the Tierra Cuyana E-commerce project.
 This repository contains the source code for an e-commerce platform designed to provide a seamless shopping experience.
+This project is created using NetBeans, Java, and uses a MySQL database.

 ### Features
 - User authentication and authorization